Charles M. Schulz: Early life and education

-Charles Monroe Schulz was born in Minneapolis, Minnesota, on November 26, 1922, and grew up in nearby Saint Paul.
+Charles Monroe Schulz was born on November 26, 1922, in Minneapolis, Minnesota, and grew up in nearby Saint Paul.
 He was the only child of the barber Carl Fredrich August Schulz and Dena Bertina (née Halverson), and was of German and Norwegian descent.
 His uncle called him "Sparky" after the horse Spark Plug in Billy DeBeck's comic strip Barney Google, which Schulz enjoyed reading.
-Schulz attended Saint Paul Central High School.
+Schulz attended Saint Paul Central High School, and played baseball, golf, and ice hockey there.

 Schulz loved drawing and sometimes drew his family dog, Spike, who ate unusual things, such as pins and tacks.
 In 1937, Schulz drew a picture of Spike and sent it to Ripley's Believe It or Not!.
 His drawing appeared in Robert Ripley's syndicated panel, captioned, "A hunting dog that eats pins, tacks, and razor blades is owned by C. F. Schulz, St. Paul, Minn." and "Drawn by 'Sparky'".
 Schulz's drawings were rejected by his high school yearbook.
 A five-foot-tall statue of Snoopy was placed in the school's office 60 years later.
 After graduating, Schulz took a correspondence course from Art Instruction Schools.